Namma-Flutter/namma_wallet/docs/GITHUB_PAGES_SETUP.md

 This guide explains how to complete the setup for automatic deployment to GitHub Pages.

+> **Note**: This guide describes CI/CD automation behavior.
+For local development commands, always use `fvm flutter` instead of `flutter` as documented in SETUP.md.

 ## What's Already Done

 ✅ Created `.github/workflows/deploy_github_pages.yml` workflow file